The "Bib-Label Lithiated Lemon-Lime Soda" eventually becoming 7 Up was created in 1929, the same year as the great stock market crash.

 Purists critiqued the semantic maneuvering behind the “all-natural” marketing pivot after relying on manifestly artificial additives just years earlier.

 Nonetheless, business expediency dictated this flexible interplay between chemical inputs and front-facing messaging as public health attitudes shifted.
-The 1990s and 2000s saw sweeping formula changes at the mercy of commercial winds.
+Seeing sweeping formula changes in the ‘90s and ‘000s.

 Clad in t-shirts emblazoned with the playful slogan “Make 7, Up yours,” his attire rode the line between cheeky and vulgar.